 If you’re visiting or living in China, you’ve got to get yourself to the Great Wall … but how in the world are you supposed to do that?

 Like the sound of hopping on the Beijing Metro?
 How about actually living in China for a semester?
-Learn what life is like an ILP volunteer, right here!
+Get a bit more about volunteering in China, right here.

 We touched on this before, but the Wall isn’t right next to the Pearl Market, Tiananmen Square or any of the other must-visit sites in Beijing.
 So, you are going to need at least a full day to go see it — 2-3 hours to get there (round trip, maybe longer) and a few hours to get 1,298 pictures of you standing on this incredible world wonder.

 Oh, and here’s what to do with all of your travel pics.

 Where you want to go on the Wall is also going to make a difference when you think about how much time to block out for site seeing and how to get there.
 This blog post outlines the different sections of the wall, so take a look if you need a refresher.
 Most ILP volunteers head to Mutianyu because it’s less crowded and has gorgeous mountains surrounding the wall.
 Plus, you can also ride a toboggan all the way down off this section of the wall, which is pretty rad.

 Mutianyu is a bit farther from Beijing, so just know it will take you longer than if you went to Badaling (which is closer to Beijing) … but you’ll definitely run into more crowds at Badaling.
 Be sure to weigh out the pro’s and con’s of each section of the wall so you can get the best experience.
 But if you ask me, it's definitely worth it to find a more quiet, less crowded spot on the Wall even if that means it's going to require more time.

 Here's How To Get There